-Many people in Lake Charles who are tired of wearing glasses or contact lenses seek the help of the refractive surgeons at Falgoust Eye Medical & Surgical.
+Many people in Southern Louisiana and Texas who are tired of wearing glasses or contact lenses seek the help of Dr. Falgoust, refractive surgeon, at Falgoust Eye Medical & Surgical.
 Refractive surgery improves vision by correcting refractive errors such as nearsightedness (myopia), farsightedness (hyperopia) and astigmatism.
-A significant percentage of patients enjoy uncorrected 20/20 vision or better after their procedure.
+While not all patients, a significant percentage of patients enjoy uncorrected 20/20 vision or better after their procedure.

-During the LASIK surgical procedure, our surgeons correct your vision by reshaping the cornea (clear front part of the eye) with an excimer laser.
+During the LASIK surgical procedure, Dr. Falgoust corrects your vision by reshaping the cornea (clear front part of the eye) with an excimer laser.
 The first step in the surgery is creation of a flap.
 This is a partial thickness flap of the cornea that is created in one of two ways.
 The traditional method uses a microkeratome – a small, sharpened blade.

 Wavescan technology is utilized to map even the tiniest imperfections of the cornea, and allows your surgeon to perform a customized treatment specifically for your eyes.
 Just like your fingerprint and DNA, the information fed into the laser is unique to your eyes only.
 Each of your eyes will receive its own custom laser procedure, with no two custom procedures in the world being identical.
 The excimer laser used is the VISX with CustomVue™ technology.

 Bladed LASIK has the advantage of being less expensive to perform and therefore can be offered at a lower fee.
-However, it is our goal to bring our patients at Falgoust Eye in Lake Charles the best care available, and we encourage our patients to be more concerned about the safety, outcomes, and technology rather than saving a few dollars for a lifetime of vision.
+However, it is our goal to bring our patients at Falgoust Eye Medical & Surgical the best care available.
+We encourage our patients to be more concerned about the safety, outcomes, and technology rather than saving a few dollars for a lifetime of vision.

 Photorefractive keratectomy was the first type of laser eye surgery for vision correction and is the predecessor to the popular LASIK procedure.
 Though PRK recovery takes a bit longer than recovery from LASIK eye surgery, PRK is still commonly performed and offers advantages over LASIK for some patients.